Welcome to our personalized learning plan series! See all the other posts here.

 - Try the “clever cat” trick, either on a craft stick OR directly on handwriting paper.

-- Use a dry-erase marker for handwriting practice.
+- Use a dry-erase marker for letter formation practice.
 You can use a dry-erase sleeve (like this one) or buy a handwriting book from Usborne or the dollar store.

 A couple of tips: since Nelle is in school, you have the freedom to make handwriting practice more fun at home.
 With both of my girls, handwriting really “clicked” shortly after their sixth birthday–it really is a developmental skill.
 Group similar letters together, such as o, a, g, d, c, etc.